Azargaz/Project-PitE/docs/ML_Report.md

     - if the `value` is bigger than chosen threshold (`MIN_SIMILAR_CATEGORY_ACCURACY`), which we chose to be `0.95`,
     - if index of this category is different than original category index, as we look only for miscategorized images,
     - and if we have already found similar category,
-- the thresholds (`MAX_SIMILAR_CATEGORY_ACCURACY` and `MIN_SIMILAR_CATEGORY_ACCURACY`) tell prediction accuracy to look for, the max one is about how unsimilar image is supposed to be to its' original category, and the min one is about how much image is similar to other category,
+- the thresholds (`MAX_SIMILAR_CATEGORY_ACCURACY` and `MIN_SIMILAR_CATEGORY_ACCURACY`) tell the algorithm what prediction accuracy to look for - the max one is about how unsimilar image is supposed to be to its' original category, and the min one is about how much image needs to be similar to other categories,
-- function returns list of strings which are formatted like `original_category:similar_category:image_index`, this is returned inside other function which then saves this list inside database to allow us to access miscategorized images.
+- function returns list of strings which are formatted like `original_category:similar_category:image_index`, this is used inside other function which then saves this list inside database to allow us to access miscategorized images.